top of page

 Masters of Music: Music Education with Orff Schulwerk Emphasis, University of Nevada, Las Vegas

 Rachel is a National Board Certified Teacher.
 She completed her Orff Level certification at UNLV.
-She has taught K-5 General Music in the Clark County School District for 16 years.
+She has taught K-5 General Music in the Clark County School District for 17 years.
 Rachel has served on the local Orff board (NDVC) as President, treasurer, scholarship chair, and programing chair.
-She has presented both locally and at AOSA’s national conference.
+She has presented locally, nationally and at AOSA’s national conference.
 She co-chaired the CCSD Orff Festival from 2014-2015.
 Rachel believes that movement is for everyone, and using the Schulwerk to teach movement makes the possibilities of creativity endless.

 Rachel R.